Georgia Martyrs: Biographies

 Miguel de Añon was born in Añón de Moncayo in the 1540s and entered the Franciscans around 1570.
-His ordination date in unknown and he was sent to the colony of Puerto Rico (and later to Florida) on July 14, 1595, with Francisco de Verascola.
+His ordination date in unknown and he was sent to the colony of Puerto Rico (and later to Florida) on July 14, 1595, with Francisco de Veráscola.
 His arrival to St. Augustine was delayed until September 23 due to a tropical storm.
 He was then assigned to Santa Catalina de Guale, which was originally a Jesuit mission site.
 Antonio was selected to join Miguel due to his extensive knowledge of the local language.
 He was ultimately killed when an unbaptized Indian beat him unconscious with a tomahawk.
-Another Indian then killed him and this Indian then hanged himself a few days later.
+Another Indian then killed the first and hanged himself a few days later.
 He was martyred September 17, 1597.

 Antonio de Badajoz was born in Badajoz.
-He is the only one of the Georgia Martyrs to be a lay brother.
+He is the only lay brother among the Georgia Martyrs.
 He came to Florida by following the same route as Pedro.
 He may have worked at a number of missions, ultimately ending at Santa Catalina.
 He was martyred September 17, 1597.

 Francisco de Veráscola Sáez de Castañiza was born and baptized on February 13, 1564, in Gordejuela.
-He entered the Franciscans in the 1580s and was ordained around 1590.
-He left from San Lúcar on July 14, 1595, alongside Miguel and was assigned to Asao, modern-day St. Simons Island.
-He left his assignment at Santo Domingo de Asao on canoe for St. Augustine to resupply the mission.
-Once he disembarked he was axed to death in late September 1597.
+He joined the Franciscans in the 1580s and was ordained around 1590.
+He left from Sanlúcar de Barrameda on July 14, 1595, alongside Miguel and was assigned to Asao, modern-day St. Simons Island.
+He left his assignment at Santo Domingo de Asao by canoe for St. Augustine to resupply the mission.
+Upon disembarking, he was axed to death in late September 1597.

-In September of 1597, the Franciscan missionary efforts came to a head.
-The Catholic opposition to practices of polygamy and divorce was not aligned with the Guale practice.
-When a baptized Guale man, Juanillo, who was next in line to the Guale chiefdom, attempted marriage to a second wife in Nuestra Señora de Guadalupe de Tolomato, Pedro de Corpa rejected the effort.
-In response, the Guale Juanillo beheaded Pedro.
-Later, Father Blas was martyred and Juanillo ordered the chief of St. Catherines Island to kill Miguel and Antonio (Miguel's translator), but he refused and instead asked the friars to go to San Pedro Island.
-They refused to leave and were killed by Juanillo when he arrived.
+In September 1597, the Franciscan missionary efforts came to a head, as Catholic opposition to polygamy and divorce was not aligned with the Guale practice.
+A baptized Guale man named Juanillo was next in line to the Guale chiefdom, and had attempted marrying a second wife in Nuestra Señora de Guadalupe de Tolomato.
+Pedro de Corpa rejected this, and so Juanillo beheaded him.
+Later, Father Blas was martyred and Juanillo ordered the chief of St. Catherines Island to kill Miguel and Antonio (Miguel's translator), but he refused and instead had the friars escape to San Pedro Island.
+They refused to leave, and were killed by Juanillo when he arrived.
 Later in the month, Francisco was martyred as well.

-A sixth friar, Francisco de Avila, survived but was tortured until his liberation months later.
+A sixth friar, Francisco de Ávila, survived but was tortured until his liberation months later.